bus710/golang-dev-env-setting/README.md

 }
 ```

-After the writing is done, run it in the terminal in the same directory to build and test.
+After you complete writing it, run the below commands in the same directory to build and test.

 ```
 $ go build
 $ ./hello

+Hello, world.
 ```

 ### Get Delve \(Golang Debugger\)

-Delve is the best debugger for Golang and this will be used with VSCODE.
+Delve is the best debugger for Golang development and it will also be used by VSCODE.

 ```
 $ go get -u github.com/derekparker/delve/cmd/dlv
 ```

 The main command - **dlv** is probably located in $HOME/golang/bin.
+The location is already registerd to PATH so that you can just type **dlv** in a terminal to make sure you properly install it.

 ---